capstone-engine/capstone/xcode/README.md

 can be modified by editing the *Preprocessor Macros* build setting of either CapstoneStatic or CapstoneDynamic, whichever you plan to use.
 These settings are all at the target level: no specific overrides were used at the project level.
+CapstoneOSXKernel target does not use any size reduction build options by default, so they have to be added to the target's GCC_PREPROCESSOR_DEFINITIONS ("Preprocessor macros") manually.

 ### A Word of Warning: Static vs. Shared Library